mjwelchphd/GalaxyRevisited/README.md

 <!--section-break-section-break-section-break-section-break-section-break-section-break-->

-## <a id="45bf0627-8fc0-4291-8f78-0e8a6dc5b15e">Run GalaxyRevisited on an Amazon Linux 2 Server</a>
+## <a id="45bf0627-8fc0-4291-8f78-0e8a6dc5b15e">Run Galaxy Revisited on an Amazon Linux 2 Server</a>

-This guide is for the reader who has never used Amazon Web Services (AWS) before, and just wants to get started learning server side Swift.
+This guide is for the reader who has never used Amazon Web Services (AWS) before and just wants to get started learning Server Side Swift.
 It goes through the process of setting up a web server with only an administrator (who has root privileges) and _no_ users.

 The next step, setting up users and assigning them privileges using [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) is left as an exercise for the reader.

 Keep in mind that the server's root user will have `sudo` privileges, including `sudo -i` which signs on as root.
-As such, while this account may be used for learning server side Swift, if you want to put your own work into production on this server, you'll need to use [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) to create user accounts that don't have root privileges.
+As such, while this account may be used for learning Server Side Swift, if you want to put your work into production on this server, you'll need to use [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) to create user accounts that don't have root privileges.

 So, let's get started.